Pix4D/cogito/CONTRIBUTING.md

 ```

 ## Add Google Chat webhook

+Pix4D team member: see Google chat space "cogito-test", which is already configured.

 If you are not using this feature, just add an empty string.
 This will allow to use the sample pipeline cogito.yml without modification.